blakeboswell/ploom/README.md

 ### Prediction & Residuals

 Prediction with ploom models is performed with the `predict()` function.
-`predict()` provides options for confidence intervals, prediction intervals, and standard error in addition to fit.

 Because ploom models do not store any data while fitting, we must also provide data.